List of military accidents in Taiwan: 1950

 On 6 November 1950 a US Navy aircraft with 12 aboard disappeared over the Taiwan Strait.

+1956

+On January 23, 1956, Lts Keith Hanna and Lee Banigan took off from an airbase in Taiwan to practice intercepts in their F-86F Sabres.
+Tragedy struck, a midair collision occurred and Lee Banigan vanished and remains missing to this day.

 1957

-On 15 February, 1957 a Republic of China Air Force patrol plane returning from a mission over the Taiwan Strait crashes into a row of houses southwest of Taipei, killing all nine crewmen and injuring ten civilians.
+On 15 February 1957 a Republic of China Air Force patrol plane returning from a mission over the Taiwan Strait crashes into a row of houses southwest of Taipei, killing all nine crewmen and injuring ten civilians.

 1960

 In April 1960 Marshal of the Royal Thai Air Force Chalermkiat Watanangura, his wife and sixteen other individuals were killed when the Royal Thai Air Force C-54 they were flying in crashed into Mount Wu Tse near Taipei after takeoff.
 Chalermkiat had been in Taipei attending a meeting of air chiefs from anti-communist governments from around the Pacific.

 In May a ROCAF North American F-86 Sabre crashed into a neighborhood in Kaohsiung's Zuoying District killing 11 and injuring 45.

 1961

-On 19 March, 1961 a Lockheed U-2C crashed at Taoyuan Air Base during a training mission killing Chih Yao Hua.
+On 19 March 1961 a Lockheed U-2C crashed at Taoyuan Air Base during a training mission killing Chih Yao Hua.